SICKAG/sick_scan_xd/README.md

 For unittests without sensor hardware, a simple test server is provided.
 To build the test server, call either cmake with option `-DCMAKE_ENABLE_EMULATOR=1`, or activate cmake option `ENABLE_EMULATOR` in CMakeLists.txt.
 Then rebuild sick_scan_xd.
 By default, option `ENABLE_EMULATOR` is switched off.

-Please note that this just builds a simple test server for basic unittests of sick_scan drivers.
+Please note that this just builds a simple test server for basic unittests of sick_scan_xd drivers.
 Its purpose is to run basic tests and to help with diagnosis in case of issues.
 It does not emulate a real scanner!

 Simulation requires jsoncpp.
 Install with `sudo apt-get install libjsoncpp-dev` on Linux and with `vcpkg install jsoncpp:x64-windows` on Windows.

-You can find examples to test and run sick_scan in offline mode in folder `test/scripts`.
-Their purpose is to demonstrate the usage of the sick_scan driver.
+You can find examples to test and run sick_scan_xd in offline mode in folder `test/scripts`.
+Their purpose is to demonstrate the usage of the sick_scan_xd driver.
 Please feel free to customize the scripts or use them as a starting point for own projects.

-Note: Some larger scandata files for testing and development are provided in folder `test/emulator/scandata`.
-These files are versioned using "Git Large File Storage".
-Follow the description [doc/git_lfs.md](doc/git_lfs.md) to install and use git lfs extension.

 ### Simulation on Windows